bison logo

 Signs that coolant needs to be checked and added

-1. Overheating: If your generator overheating, it could be a sign that your coolant levels are low.
+1. Overheating: If your generator is overheating, it could be a sign that your coolant levels are low.
 Overheating can cause severe damage to your generator, so it’s crucial to check the coolant levels if you notice this issue.

 2. Leakage: If you notice any leakage under your generator, it may be due to a coolant leak.
 In this case, check your coolant levels and inspect the generator for any visible signs of damage.

-3. Low Coolant Indicator: Most modern generators have a low coolant indicator light.
+3. Low coolant indicator: Most modern generators have a low coolant indicator light.
 If this light illuminates, it means your coolant levels are low and need to be topped up.

-4. Poor Performance: If your generator isn’t performing as well as it used to, it might be because of low coolant levels.
-This can manifest as a decrease in power output, an increase in fuel consumption, or a rough running engine.
+4. Poor performance: If your generator isn’t performing as well as it used to, it might be because of low coolant levels.
+This can manifest as a decrease in power output, an increase in fuel consumption, or a rough-running engine.

 how to check the coolant level in a generator